Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 Read the Full Paper

-The complete MoE expert quantization paper, including expert activation profiling, per-expert mixed-bit allocation, and evaluation across 512-expert architectures, is available on our HuggingFace:
+The full MoE expert quantization paper, covering expert activation profiling, per-expert mixed-bit allocation, and evaluation across 512-expert architectures, is available on our HuggingFace:

 MoE Expert Quantization: Per-Expert Mixed-Precision for Mixture-of-Experts Models, Full Paper